-To be honest, I never ever would have thought of myself as a blogger.
-In high school I HATED writing and reading.
+To be honest, I never would have thought of myself as a blogger.
+In high school, I HATED writing and reading.
 It was the worst.
-My strengths were in math and I don’t even remember reading a good book in high school.
+My strengths were in math, and I don’t even remember reading a good book in high school.
 It is terrible to say it but I think I may have gotten away with a lot of Cliff notes (sorry mom).
 In college, my roommate would laugh at how many times I would write something and then hit the delete key over and over.
-I hated to write and if my English teachers knew I was a blogger right now, they would probably laugh.
+I hated to write, and if my English teachers knew I was a blogger right now, they would probably laugh.

 How did you start your blog?

-I started with blogger.com.
+I started my blog with blogger.com.
 Just a very simple design because I knew nothing about widgets.
 It was so easy and so addicting.
-After 6 months, I won a blog design from the fabulous Angie at Strosgirl’s Designs.
+After six months, I won a blog design from the fabulous Angie at Strosgirl’s Designs.
 It was perfect and my site finally got the look that I wanted it to.
-After a year and a half, I decided to transfer from blogger to WordPress only because I knew I wanted to grow my blog even more and there were things in blogger.com that I couldn’t control.
+After a year and a half, I decided to transfer from Blogger to WordPress only because I knew I wanted to grow my blog even more and there were things in blogger.com that I couldn’t control.
 For instance, I didn’t own my blog, blogger.com did.
-I now am self hosted on WordPress.org and I highly recommend it.
+I now am self-hosted on WordPress.org and I highly recommend it.

 Have you ever thought about starting a blog?
 What are you waiting for?